Katimavik

 Katimavik (ᑲᑎᒪᕕᒃ "meeting place") is a registered charity that engages Canadian youth through volunteer work.
 Katimavik provides opportunities for young Canadians to participate in five to six-month periods of community service throughout the country via the National Experience program.
-It was founded in 1977 by the late Senator Jacques Hébert and the Honourable Barney Danson, a former Minister of National Defence.
+It was founded in 1977 by Canada World Youth founder and future senator Jacques Hébert and national defence minister Barney Danson.
+It is currently led by John-Frederick Cameron.

-Currently, Katimavik is led by John-Frederick Cameron, an experienced executive in the Canadian non-profit sector.

 Overview

 The Katimavik National Experience consists of groups of 11 youths, aged 17 to 25, who come from across Canada.
 They travel together to two different places in Canada for a period of five to six months.
 During the 2018-19 program year, Katimavik had 198 participants spread across six communities: Nanaimo, BC; Calgary, AB; Winnipeg, MB; Sudbury, ON; Quebec City, QC; and Moncton, NB.
 Each youth volunteers for at least 30 hours per week and completes a learning program that focuses on Truth and Reconciliation, Canada's official languages, eco-stewardship, leadership, cultural diversity, and healthy living.
 Each year, over 500 community non-profit organizations are assisted by Katimavik Participants doing full-time work for them.
 Katimavik has had volunteer projects in all 10 Canadian provinces and three territories.
 Katimavik has signed partnerships with a number of post-secondary institutions in Canada, including Vancouver Island University, Capilano University, Quebec's public community colleges (CEGEP), Trent University, and George Brown College in order for Katimavik participants to receive post-secondary credit for their experiences.

-Katimavik has its national headquarters in Montréal, Quebec.
+Katimavik currently has its national headquarters in Westmount, Quebec.

 History

-Katimavik was started by Pierre Trudeau's government and then Senator Jacques Hébert as well as then Minister of National Defence Barney Danson.
-Legally, it was incorporated as OPCAN, a non-profit corporation created by letters patent dated January 26, 1977 pursuant to Part II of the Canada Corporations Act.
+Katimavik was started by Pierre Trudeau's federal administration under the responsibility of Canada World Youth founder Jacques Hébert and then-Minister of National Defence Barney Danson.
+Legally, it was incorporated as OPCAN, a non-profit corporation created by letters patent dated January 26, 1977, pursuant to Part II of the Canada Business Corporations Act.
 Much of Katimavik's structure was taken from Canadian Cadet Organizations and the defunct Company of Young Canadians.